CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 ```

 Based on this info, we could:
-1. Modify the `/usr/local/nagios/bin/npcd` executable, since we have write access with reverse shell code.
+1. Replace the `/usr/local/nagios/bin/npcd` executable, since we have write access with a reverse shell bash script.
-2. Use the `manage_services.sh` script to restart the service, so the modified executable can be run.
+2. Use the `manage_services.sh` script to restart the service, so the replaced executable can be run.

 Since the latter is run as `root`, we should receive a `root` shell back.
 Let's start by create a reverse shell script and transfer it to the target: